Felxible Latex Terrain

 scenic items in Range 37

-The roads, rivers and fields are made in a lightweight flexible latex rubber, which is both detailed and easy to paint
+The roads, rivers, fields, marshes, ponds and lakes are made in a lightweight flexible latex rubber, which is both detailed and easy to paint.

 Because of the variable size of different features in the real world we have chosen not to assign specific scales to all of the models in this range.
 Individual models may therefore fulfill different functions depending on your scale of models and figures and the ground scale you are using.
 As an example, the Medium Water Course is ideal to use with 6mm figures as a wide river, as a narrow river for 10mm figures or as a stream for 15mm or 20mm figures.

-Please note that due to the nature of the latex material, which shrinks during manufacture, all measurements for road and river sections are therefore approximate.
+Please note that due to the nature of the latex material, which shrinks during manufacture, all measurements for latex items are therefore approximate.
 A ruler has been included in the photographs of the models for comparison purposes.

 |To view the various models please click on the links below:|